shahrukh128-gif/IOT1026-Assignment-2/docs/instructions.md

 2. Implement the parameterized constructor:
    - Assign the values of `material`, `lockType`, and `lootQuality` to their corresponding private fields.

+3. Implement the `Unlock`, `Lock`, `Open`, and `Close` methods:
+   - For each method, update the `_state` according to the state diagram.
+     - Make sure to consider that the validity of the action is dependent on the current `_state` of the chest.
+   - You should also consider how you want to inform the user whether the action is valid or not.
+You can use a Console.Write or maybe change the return type of the method.

-3. Implement the `Manipulate` method:
+4. Implement the `Manipulate` method:
    - Implement a switch statement based on the provided `action` parameter.
-   - For each action, check the current `_state` of the chest.
-     - If the action is valid for the current state, call the corresponding method (e.g., `Open`, `Close`, `Lock`, `Unlock`) and update the `_state` accordingly.
+   - Call the corresponding method (e.g., `Open`, `Close`, `Lock`, `Unlock`).
+These methods should update the `_state` accordingly.
-   - Return the updated state after performing the action.
+   - Return the state of the chest after performing the action.

-4. Implement the `Unlock`, `Lock`, `Open`, and `Close` methods:
-   - For each method, update the `_state` according to the state diagram.

 5. There's no need to modify the `ToString` and `ConsoleHelper` methods as they are already implemented.
+These methods are not required for this assignment but they may help with debugging.

 6. Ensure that the implemented methods are working as expected by testing different actions and state transitions on a `TreasureChest` object.
 You should write unit tests for the other methods as well.